JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ```

 Statically determining whether a constructor is going to cause that runtime error is a nigh-impossible job.
-Constructors can have immediately-called functions, loops, objects, and all sorts of wacky runtime shenanigans that make it hard to tell whether a `super(...)` call will definitely be run.
+Constructors can have immediately-called functions, loops, objects, and other runtime shenanigans that make it hard to tell whether a `super(...)` call will always be run.

-This constructor always calls its base constructor but would be very difficult for a static type system such as TypeScript's to know that:
+This constructor does always call its base constructor, but that would be very difficult for a static type system such as TypeScript's to know:

 ```ts
 class Base {}